afotescu/attendance_tracker/README.md

     node index.js -g 487625 -f 2020-12-01 -t 2020-12-31
 ```

-4. Paste it in google sheets (keep default separator) or CSV file (set seaparator to `,`) to be see the attendance of your guild.
+4. Paste it in google sheets (keep default separator) or CSV file (set seaparator to `,`) to see the attendance of your guild.
    Example:
    ![alt text](https://raw.githubusercontent.com/afotescu/attendance_tracker/master/example.png)